Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 #### knotx-standalone
 A module that contains JSON configuration to start Knot.x as standalone system.
 It means only following verticles to be started: `server`, `repository` and `template-engine`.
 It enables one to quickly set up a standalone Knot.x core application.

-#### knotx-engine-view
-A module that contains the **engine-view** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
-View Engine is responsible for processing template snippets, calling external services (only GET requests) for dynamic data and producing final markup with injected data.
-See [[View Engine|ViewEngine]] to learn more.

 ### Example
 The *example* module contains the Knot.x application, example template repositories and mock services.
 Internally, it starts five verticles (Knot.x Repository, Knot.x View Engine, Knot.x Server, Services Mocks and Mocked Remote repository).
 This module is a perfect fit for those getting started with Knot.x.